 Normally, buffer delays are 100% correlated, because the uncertainty from the buffer doesn't add "edge-to-edge" uncertainty to the clock's edges.
 In other words, the same amount of uncertainty will exist between all the edges of the clock, so it can be ignored for "edge-to-edge" related measurements and for delay chains that start on the clock's edges.

-Although rarely necessary, you can modify the delay correlations directly in the Edit Clock Parameters dialog.
+•Although rarely necessary, you can modify the delay correlations directly in the Edit Clock Parameters dialog. |

-Each default group will have one delay by the same name.
-In the diagram window, each buffered clock edge is affected by the corresponding delay.
+•They can also be edited by pressing the Correlation button to open the Edit Delay Correlation Groups dialog. •Uncheck the Hide Default Clock Correlation Groups box. •Each clock will have three default correlation groups: $$cname_BufferRising $$cname_BufferFalling $$cname_BufferRisingFalling •Each default group will have one delay by the same name.
+In the diagram window, each buffered clock edge is affected by the corresponding delay. |

 Display tricks for Clocks:

-To make just a clock have straight edges, while all of the rest of the signals have slanted edges, double click on the clock name to open the Signal Properties dialog, the press the Analog Props button to open the Analog Properties dialog, then check the use straight edges control.
-To make all of the signals have straight edges see Section 1.4 Display Settings for Signals.
+•To make just a clock have straight edges, while all of the rest of the signals have slanted edges, double click on the clock name to open the Signal Properties dialog, the press the Analog Props button to open the Analog Properties dialog, then check the use straight edges control.
+To make all of the signals have straight edges see Section 1.4 Display Settings for Signals. •To add virtual state information to segments on a Clock, press the Hex button and then double-click on the middle of the segment to open the Edit Bust State dialog.
+If the Hex button is not pressed, the double-click will open a different dialog to allow editing of the clock. •To add little arrows on the edges of clocks, double click on the clock name to open the Signal Properties dialog and check the Falling Edge Sensitive or Rising Edge Sensitive boxes. |